OpenDSA/OpenDSA/RST/en/Glossary.rst

    optimal static ordering
-      A theoretical construct defining the best static (non-changing) order in which to place a collection of records so as to minimize the number of records visited by a series of sequential searches.
+      A theoretical construct defining the best static (non-changing) order in which to place a collection of records so as to minimize the number of records :term:`visited <visit>` by a series of sequential searches.
       It is a useful concept for the purpose of defining a theoretical optimum against which to compare the performance for a :term:`self-organizing list heuristic`.